top of page

 Locations Nearby Seixal Beach

 You can easily include a visit to Seixal in your day trip plan because it's conveniently situated near some of the top attractions on the island.
 If you're already in the north, check out Ribeira de Janela beach with its famous rock formations.
 Although it's a rocky beach and not ideal for swimming, the scenery is magnificent, so it's worth a visit.
-Another nearby spot is the Porto Moniz natural swimming pools, an outdoor bathing area shaped by lava.
+Another nearby spot is the Natural Pools in Porto Moniz, an outdoor bathing area shaped by lava.
 The pools are connected, letting ocean water mix in, providing a relaxing place to swim without worrying about strong currents or big waves.
 These natural swimming pools are a must-see on Madeira.

 Just a 45-minute drive from Seixal, you can reach the world-famous UNESCO Heritage Site Fanal Forest.
 Fanal Forest is like a postcard from Madeira, unique in appearance and one of the few remaining laurel forests worldwide.
 This enchanting location is a must-visit during your trip to Madeira.